wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 A recurring problem that is seen in rapidly growing API programs is not knowing where your APIs are—not knowing what services exist or their current status leads to duplication, inconsistencies, and unanticipated disruptions. *You can't fix what you don't know is broken*.

 Create an inventory of your existing APIs.
-You can use Stoplight Platform to [add your projects]<!--To-Do: Add link-->() from version control or other file systems.
+You can use Stoplight Platform to [add your projects](../1.-setting-up-workspaces/b.adding-projects.md) from version control or other file systems.
 Creating this central view is necessary for achieving your governance goals.
 It's important to get as many of the APIs as you can across your organization into this inventory.

 #### Explore Your Landscape

 With your inventory of APIs ready, you can start gauging the current status of your API landscape.
 Stoplight Platform makes it easy to visualize and rationalize your APIs.
-After [adding your projects]<!--To-Do: Add link-->() to the Explorer you can discover:
+After [adding your projects](../1.-setting-up-workspaces/b.adding-projects.md) to the Explorer you can discover:

 - Existing APIs
 - API descriptions and the description formats being used, e.g., OpenAPI v3, Postman